andyhomecode/image_renamer/README.md

 - Auto-skip already processed files
 - ANDY: Consider pre-processing date and location into .csv files to speed categorization.
 - ANDY: consider pre-processing image categorization using imagenet or LLM to identify people, major things, to speed categorization

+---

+## 📌 TODOs

+- [ ] Update the EXIF metadata with the edited date or other fields (e.g., location, description).
+- [ ] Add undo functionality for renames.
+- [ ] Implement batch mode for processing multiple images at once.
+- [ ] Pre-process image categorization using AI to speed up tagging.